25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Hanakaoo, known by locals as Canoe Beach, is a great hangout and Maui snorkeling spot.
-Canoe Beach is an eclectic mix: canoe clubs keep their outrigger canoes here, sea turtles are sighted frequently along the rocks on the left, and the beach park shares acreage with a cemetery.
+Hanakao'o, known by locals as Canoe Beach, is a great hangout spot and Maui snorkeling location.
+Canoe Beach offers an eclectic mix: canoe clubs keep their outrigger canoes here for weekend competitions, sea turtles are sighted frequently along the rocks to the left, and the beach park shares acreage with a cemetery.
 You can enjoy some good snorkeling and swimming off this beach.
 The BBQs are located on the left hand side of the park, along with picnic tables shaded from the sun.
-Wear slippers at this beach park – the kiawe trees drop sharp thorns onto the ground.
-This is one of the only west side beaches that has a lifeguard.
+Wear your slippers here– the kiawe trees drop sharp thorns onto the ground.
+This is one of the only west side beaches that has a lifeguard on duty.

 Canoe Beach Snorkel Rentals